Waiting for the public bus in town centre and our excitement mounted even as we look at the rock pillars here.

 Beautiful grounds which was serene till different busloads of tour groups came in.
 The ladies were busy hitching up their borrowed wraparound skirts and posing for photo.
 Then they rushed for the toilets and gift shops.
 We watched all these brief flurry of activity, willing them to board their buses soon.
 Peace descended again.
 The monks and nuns must be resigned to all these tourism madness.
 They certainly stayed clear as much as they could.

-Take note of opening hours for each monastery that you want to visit on a particular day.
-A different monastery is closed each day and lunch break hours are different.
+different monastery is closed each day and lunch break hours are different.
 One great resource: Visit Meteora

 Getting there from Athens: